Before You Start / Safety

 Required Parts / Fluids

-• Optional: fresh radiator cap if old cap is suspect
+- Optional: fresh radiator cap if old cap seal is cracked or spring is weak

 Model-specific notes (NB1 vs NB2)